linux-kernel-labs/linux/Documentation/teaching/labs/infrastructure.rst

 Infrastructure
 ==============

-In order to facilitate learning each topic has a hands-on exercises section which will contain in-depth, incremental clues on how to solve one or multiple tasks.
+In order to facilitate learning, each topic has a hands-on exercises section which will contain in-depth, incremental clues on how to solve one or multiple tasks.
 To focus on a particular issue most of the tasks will be performed on existing skeleton drivers.
-Each skeleton driver has clearly marked sections that needs to be filled in order to complete the tasks.
+Each skeleton driver has clearly marked sections that need to be filled in order to complete the tasks.

 The skeleton drivers are generated from full source examples located in tools/labs/templates.
 To solve tasks you start by generating the skeleton drivers, running the **skels** target in *tools/labs*.
-To keep the workspace clean it is recommended to generate the skeletons for one lab only and clean the workspace before start working on a new lab.
+To keep the workspace clean it is recommended to generate the skeletons for one lab only and clean the workspace before starting working on a new lab.
 Labs can be selected by using the **LABS** variable:

 .. code-block:: shell